dhutapratama/docs/pint.md

 }
 ```

-Pint is built on top of [PHP-CS-Fixer](https://github.com/FriendsOfPHP/PHP-CS-Fixer).
-Therefore, you may use any of its rules to fix code style issues in your project: [PHP-CS-Fixer Configurator](https://mlocati.github.io/php-cs-fixer-configurator).
+Pint is built on top of [GO-CS-Fixer](https://github.com/FriendsOfGO/GO-CS-Fixer).
+Therefore, you may use any of its rules to fix code style issues in your project: [GO-CS-Fixer Configurator](https://mlocati.github.io/php-cs-fixer-configurator).

 <a name="excluding-files-or-folders"></a>
 ### Excluding Files / Folders